phase2/particle/apps/grav/README.md

 ## Requirements

 ### Twig Namespaces Plugin
 See [the repo](https://github.com/phase2/grav-pl-starter/tree/master/app/user/plugins/twig-namespaces) for more information.
-After installing this plugin in your Grav install, simoly copy (or symlink) the included `particle/apps/grav/twig-namespaces.yaml` file to `user/config/plugins/twig-namespaces.yaml` of your Grav install.
+After installing this plugin in your Grav install, simply copy (or symlink) the included `particle/apps/grav/twig-namespaces.yaml` file to `user/config/plugins/twig-namespaces.yaml` of your Grav install.
 This covers all patterns / components Particle ships with.
 This config will need to be updated for any new components you create!

 ## How to Use
 Use Particle as normal to create your design and assets.
 When you're ready to start creating in Grav, simply copy or symlink Particle to `user/themes`.